HRSadeghi/LargeNumbers/README.md

 <br/>

 In the above code snippet, because the number of digits for the division operation may be very large, so a maximum can be defined for it using `largeNumberFormat.precision`.
-If the number of digits appearing in the division process is more than the number of digits allocated for `largeNumberFormat.precision`, then a letter `L` appears at the end of the number (this letter has no effect in calculations).
+If the number of digits appearing in the division process is more than the number of digits allocated for `largeNumberFormat.precision`, then a letter `L` appears at the end of the number (this letter has no effect in further calculations).

 ```python
 from LargeNumber import LargeNumber, largeNumberFormat